IsaacAderogba/rxdom/README.md

 **Function Components**

 Function components are strictly functional, with no utilities to manage their own state.
 This makes them highly predictable.
-While unable to manage their own state, function components can still receive `props` from a direct parent component or `context` from ancestor provider components.
+While unable to manage their own state, function components can still receive `props` from a direct parent component or `context` from ancestor context components.

 They’re created via `composeFunction` invocations.